stebrech/accessible-pdf/_tutorials/no-figure-tag-in-compatibility-mode.md

 *   Microsoft Word 2013 for Windows (in Compatibility Mode)

-### PAC 2 warning
+### PAC 3 warning

-> Possibly inappropriate use of a Sect structure element
+> Possibly inappropriate use of a “Sect” structure element

-### Failure Conditions of the Matterhorn Protocol
+### Failure Condition of the Matterhorn Protocol

 > **13-001** Graphics objects other than text objects and artifacts are not tagged with a Figure tag. (→ [manual testing][1])